slittorin/home-assistant-maintenance/README.md

 ### Exclude sensors for InfluxDB integration - reduce InfluxDB size

+#### Downsample sensor-data

+Always ensure that you have backed up the InfluxDB before running scripts.\
+Always ensure that you have verified the values to utilize for the scripts.

 My InfluxDB quickly increased in size, up until approx 1030 MB in early 2023.

 After analysis of the data received into InfluxDB over a month, I isolated a number of further entities that filled up the database.